 In hindsight, there were other things with which I should have concerned myself.
 Namely: Showers that would never end, showers that involved sinful quantities of soap (upon floors and walls and every inch of the fools in question), showers during which people would forget to wash, showers that included doodles and notes and high-fives upon glass doors, showers that became tandem in the name of saving the planet, showers that incorporated spirited games of soap hockey (don’t ask), showers that featured tiny wads of toilet tissue that became fused to the ceiling forevermore.

-Planet Mom: It’s where I live lamenting the end of All Hallows Eve (sort of).
-Visit me there at www.facebook.com/NotesfromPlanetMom.
+Planet Mom: It’s where I live (lamenting the passage of time).

 Copyright 2010 Melinda L. Wentzel